nasa/cumulus/docs/deployment/README.md

 ### Credentials

 - [CMR](https://earthdata.nasa.gov/about/science-system-description/eosdis-components/common-metadata-repository) username and password.
 CMR credentials must be provided if you are exporting metadata to CMR with Earthdata Login authentication.
 - [NASA Launchpad](https://launchpad.nasa.gov).
 Launchpad credentials must be provided if you are using Launchpad authentication to export metadata to CMR or to authenticate with the Cumulus API.
+For more information on how to
 - [Earthdata Login](https://earthdata.nasa.gov/about/science-system-description/eosdis-components/earthdata-login) username and password.
 User must have the ability to administer and/or create applications in URS.
 It's recommended to obtain an account in the test environment (UAT).

 ### Needed Git Repositories